willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 This partly links in with my previous mistake in how it led to this big mistake.
 This was as it ended up wasting a lot of development time having to go back and forth not only refactoring code but also the tests due to changes made in the engine's structure.
 One of these was when I implemented the Move class to hold all the information about making a move in the game.
 Before this, I had written the tests and method to take in all the parameters individually but later down the line found benefits in creating one move object for this.

+Due to these reasons, not much functionality of the solution managed to get implemented.
+Essentially hitting very few of my project goals as can be seen from the Trello board(Figure X) for managing these goals.

+#### Short Comings

+Overall, there are several short comings of the project that I wanted to address, these being:
+- GUI Interaction - There was very limited GUI interaction implemented into the final solution which was rather disappointing overall.
+I wanted to at least implement moving pieces around the board.
+However, due to development struggles this never got around to being implemented.
+The only interaction actually implemented was the change of board state with FEN strings.
+Would of been good to have pieces being able to be moved, and even when selected, showing legal moves.
+- Engine Search & Evaluate - This was another section of the project I never really got fully round too.
+Which is also a big shame as this was what was going to make up the main bulk and complexity of the project.
+I partly got round to coding a function to return valid moves for a piece, however, due to it being a last minute rush, didn't manage to get fully functional(Only partially works for sliding pieces).
+- Testing - Even in testing there were several shortcomings, those being very limited tests actually written passed all checks.
+This is mainly due to the lack of functionality implemented into the solution, as it meant none of the function calls in the tests for the pieces actually altered the board state meaning no checks were going to work as expected anyway.

 ### Evaluation

 #### Development Stories